 (a) Timing, methods, and language considerations for seeking and considering input from:

-(i) vulnerable populations and highly impacted communities for the creation of or updates to indicators and weighting factors for the utility’s compliance with WAC 480-100-650(1)(d);
+(i) vulnerable populations and highly impacted communities for the creation of or updates to indicators and weighting factors for the utility’s compliance with WAC 480-100-610(4)(c)(i); and

-(ii) all customers, including vulnerable populations and highly impacted communities, for the creation of or updates to indicators and weighting factors for the utility’s compliance with WAC 480-100-650(1)(e) and (f);
+(ii) all customers, including vulnerable populations and highly impacted communities, for the creation of or updates to indicators and weighting factors for the utility’s compliance with WAC 480-100-610(4)(c)(ii) and (iii);

+(b) Identification of barriers to public participation, including but not limited to language, cultural, economic, or other factors, and strategies for reducing barriers to public participation;

-(b) A proposed schedule of formal and informal public meetings including advisory group meetings;
+(c) A proposed schedule of formal and informal public meetings or engagement, including advisory group meetings;

-(c) A list of significant topics that will be discussed;
+(d) A list of significant topics that will be discussed;

+(e) Plans to provide information and data in broadly understood terms through meaningful participant education;

-(d) The date the utility will share the draft CEIP with advisory groups;
+(f) The date the utility will share the draft CEIP with advisory groups;

-(e) The date the utility will file the final CEIP with the commission; and
+(g) The date the utility will file the final CEIP with the commission; and

-(f) A link to a website accessible to the public and managed by the utility, to which the utility posts and makes publicly available the following information:
+(h) A link to a website accessible to the public and managed by the utility, to which the utility posts and makes publicly available the following information:

-(i) Meeting summaries and materials for all relevant meetings, including materials for future meetings;
+(i) meeting summaries and materials for all relevant meetings, including materials for future meetings;

-(ii) A current schedule of advisory group meetings and significant topics to be covered; and
+(ii) a current schedule of advisory group meetings and significant topics to be covered;

-(iii) Information on how the public may participate in CEIP development, including advisory group meetings
+(iii) information on how the public may participate in CEIP development, including advisory group meetings; and

+(iv) final plans, biennial updates, and compliance reports, posted within 30 days of final commission action.

 (6) Public comment summary.
-As part of the filing of its CEIP with the commission, a utility must provide a summary of public comments received during the development of its CEIP and the utility’s responses, including whether issues raised in the comments were addressed and incorporated into the final plan, and documenting the reasons for rejecting public input.
-The utility may include the summary as an appendix to the final plan.
+As part of the filing of its CEIP with the commission, a utility must provide a summary of public comments received during the development of its CEIP and the utility’s responses, including whether issues raised in the comments were addressed and incorporated into the final CEIP, and documenting the reasons for rejecting public input.
+The summary must include a final, holistic review of the CEIP by the utility’s equity advisory group.
+The utility must include the summary and equity group review document as an appendix to the final CEIP.

 (7) Customer notices.
-Within 10 days of filing the utility’s CEIP, the utility must send notices to customers informing them of Chapter 19.405 RCW, briefly summarizing the utility’s plan, including a weblink that navigates to the full plan, and informing customers of how they may comment on the utility’s filing.
+Within 10 days of filing the utility’s CEIP, the utility must send notices to customers informing them of Chapter 19.405 RCW, briefly summarizing the utility’s CEIP, including a weblink that navigates to the full CEIP, and informing customers of how they may comment on the utility’s filing.
 The notice must include:

 (a) The date the notice is issued;